woai3c/self-learning-english/docs/qa/fe/lowcode.md

 </details>

 ## In your resume, you mentioned having knowledge of Docker/K8S.
-Could you please share which projects involved the use of containerization or container orchestration technologies, and what role you played in the entire development process?
+Could you please share which projects involved containerization?

-Mainly, I used containerization technology in the low-code platform project, deploying users' applications into containers, and then managing these containers via K8S.
-This makes operations such as scaling up, canary release, and application rollbacks very convenient.
-I was responsible for the entire process from design to implementation and testing.
+Yeah, I mainly used containerization in our low-code platform project, where we deployed users' applications into containers and managed them with K8S.
+This made it super convenient to handle things like scaling up, canary releases, and application rollbacks.
+I actually handled the whole process myself, from design through implementation and testing.

 <details>
 <summary>查看中文</summary>